trinity-stroud/trinity-stroud.github.io/_pages/about.md

 I'm an undergraduate Honors student at the University of South Alabama majoring in Computer Science and minoring in Mathematics.

 I very actively participate on my university's campus through our student organizations.
-I am currently the Tutoring Chair of our chapter of the Association for Computing Machinery (ACM), which allows me to coordinate tutors in the School of Computing to work with students one-on-one.
-Additionally, I am one of two elected Student Government Association (SGA) Senators representing the USA School of Computing.
+I am currently the Tutoring Chair of our chapter of the [Association for Computing Machinery (ACM)](/about/#association-for-computing-machinery), which allows me to coordinate tutors in the School of Computing to work with students one-on-one.
+Additionally, I am one of two elected [Student Government Association (SGA)] Senators(/about/#student-government-association) representing the USA School of Computing.
 My duties as part of the student Legislature include participation in our Rules and Legal Affairs Committees.
-I am also the Secretary of our DayZero Cyber Competition Team, a student organization which promotes professional development in cybersecurity through hands-on learning and experience.
+I am also the Secretary of our [DayZero Cyber Competition Team](/about/#dayzero-cyber-competition-team), a student organization which promotes professional development in cybersecurity through hands-on learning and experience.

 In addition to my extra-curricular activities and participation in student organizations, I also regularly participate in local and national collegiate-level cybersecurity, programming, and Mathematical competitions.
 I am a national finalist in the Cyber FastTrack Program, a cybersecurity competition for which I [earned a full scholarship](/about/#media2) for the SANS Technology Institute Undergraduate Certificate Program in Applied Cybersecurity.
 I've also [twice achieved a positive score](/about/#william-lowell-putnam-mathematical-competition) in the William Lowell Putnam Mathematical competition, a contest for which the median score is often zero.